What to do after a bad faith insurance denial

 After being denied a claim by your insurance company, it is natural to feel frustrated, confused and upset.
 If you suspect what happened to you goes beyond a simple denial into bad faith on the insurance company’s part, there are steps you can take to help build your case and seek compensation.

-A recent article in USA TODAY has some useful tips for what to do after you believe you have been wrongfully denied an insurance claim.
+A recent article has some useful tips for what to do after you believe you have been wrongfully denied an insurance claim.
 Here is a summary:

 - Before making a claim, make sure you understand the terms of your policy.
 The insurance company is supposed to write your policy in reasonably clear language so there is no chance of ambiguity, and if you could reasonably interpret the language in your favor, that could be grounds for winning on appeal.